Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

 \section{Methods}

-As mentioned in the description of the manual annotation, one of the four dataset batches was revised extensively to provide a curated set of high-quality segmentations.
-This practice resembles the scenario of an attending physician reviewing and scoring manual annotations done by resident physicians to provide constructive feedback for training.
+This section introduces the loss functions tailored for vessel layer and artifact segmentation, describes the training and evaluation procedures, and provides implementation details.
+Fig.~\ref{fig:architecture} illustrates the architecture of our model.
+As described below, one of our datasets was revised extensively to provide a curated set of high-quality segmentations.
+This practice resembles the scenario of an attending physician reviewing and scoring manual annotations performed by resident physicians to provide constructive feedback for training.
 By analogy, we trained a model to critique the multi-class labels conditioned on their input images by distinguishing between the initial and final revisions of the labels.
 The trained model was used as the attending physician loss term ($\mathcal{L}_{AP}$) to critique the quality of predicted labels by the main model.
-Therefore, we trained the main model from both types of manual segmentations by introducing the critique model (Fig.~\ref{fig:architecture_small}).